InfuseAI/dbt-infuse-finance/README.md

     select * from {{ source('PUBLIC', 'PRICE') }} where PRICE.DATE >= '2021-01-01'
     ```

-8. update our new model
+6. profile and generate report for our new model
     ```bash
     dbt run --select PRICE_PRESENT

     piperider-cli run --table PRICE_PRESENT --generate-report
     ```

-10. compare two report locally
+7. compare two reports locally with interactive termianl UI
     ```bash
     piperider-cli compare-report
     ```

-11. create a PR
+8. create a PR to this repo to trigger the CI workflow
+    - the profiling result will be attached to PR comment.
-12. CI will be triggered
+    - reports will be uploaded as CI's artifaces.